SweetJenn23/BlockchainLab/README.md

     * `o String transactionId` — This is given value by the fabric.
 We will never populate this field.

-    * `--> asset Team` — The transaction will need to put data into the `Team` asset.
+    * `--> Team asset` — The transaction will need to put data into the `Team` asset.
 This passes a reference to the asset so we can work with the asset in the logic for the transaction.

     * `o Double newSensorValue` — This is the variable that will be set by the temperature passed into the transaction from the Raspberry Pi Sens Hat.